 To actually compare, you need to adjust the basic configuration for the $29 000 Ford so it has the same size bed and can fit 6 passengers.
 Once you do that the F-150 ends up costing $36 300.

 And we are not even done at this point because the Tesla Cybertruck comes standard with autopilot, built-in air-compressor, 110–220V outlet for electrical equipment, adjustable air suspension, and built-in cover for the vault which can automatically slide up and down.
 And finally we have the built-in ramp.
 Add all these things and you quickly blow past the Cybertruck starting price.

 So we can agree that this truck — if Tesla delivers — is an amazing value proposition.

 How on Earth can they make it that cheap!?

 Tesla’s trick is to simply avoid doing a lot of the things that add costs in a traditional factory.

 In an automotive plant, the stamping press is the most expensive equipment.
 It takes massive amounts of force to take a flat piece of metal and form it into a door, fender etc. The tooling is expensive because multiple stamping dies must be created for each of several stages for stamping of each part.

 The Cybertruck avoids this cost because it uses flat steel sheets all over.
-That is not merely to avoid costs but also because the 30X cold-rolled stainless-steel Tesla uses is so hard that a normal stamping press would break if it tried to shape these steel plates.
+That is not merely to avoid costs but also because the 30X cold-rolled stainless-steel Tesla uses is so hard that a normal stamping press would break if applied these steel plates.

-However ,you can bend these steel plates in different ways.
-One innovative way is to use a laser cutter and cut out a part, bend and then weld the joint afterwards to make it strong.
-This means cheaper and simpler manufacturing than using stamping machines, which requires a multi-stage process with enormous machines that need massive power.
+However, you can bend these steel plates in different ways.
+One innovative way is to use a laser cutter, do a partial cut, bend and then weld the joint afterwards to make it strong.
+This means cheaper and simpler manufacturing than using stamping machines, which requires a multi-stage process with enormous machines needing massive power to drive them.